dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 The ASP.NET Core 3.0 templates use <xref:fundamentals/host/generic-host>.
 Previous versions used <xref:Microsoft.AspNetCore.Hosting.WebHostBuilder>.
 Using the .NET Core Generic Host (<xref:Microsoft.Extensions.Hosting.HostBuilder>) provides better integration of ASP.NET Core apps with other server scenarios that are not web specific.
 For more information, see [HostBuilder replaces WebHostBuilder](xref:migration/22-to-30?view=aspnetcore-2.2#hostbuilder-replaces-webhostbuilder).

-## Host configuration and options
+### Host configuration

 Prior to the release of ASP.NET Core 3.0, environment variables prefixed with `ASPNETCORE_` were loaded for host configuration of the Web Host.
 In 3.0, `AddEnvironmentVariables` is used to load environment variables prefixed with `DOTNET_` for host configuration with `CreateDefaultBuilder`.

+### Changes to Startup contructor injection

-The only types the generic Host supports for Startup constructor injection are: `IHostEnvironment`, `IWebHostEnvironment`, and `IConfiguration`.
+The Generic Host only supports the following types for `Startup` constructor injection:

+* <xref:Microsoft.Extensions.Hosting.IHostEnvironment>
+* `IWebHostEnvironment`
+* <xref:Microsoft.Extensions.Configuration.IConfiguration>

 All services can still be injected directly as arguments to the `Startup.Configure` method.
-For more information, see [aspnet/Announcements#353](https://github.com/aspnet/Announcements/issues/353).
+For more information, see [Generic Host restricts Startup constructor injection (aspnet/Announcements #353)](https://github.com/aspnet/Announcements/issues/353).

 ## Kestrel